Inje County: Geography

 Among the basic local governments in Korea, it ranks second in terms of area after Hongcheon and most of Inje-gun on the 38th parallel belonged to the Democratic People's Republic of Korea.
 Also the remaining areas were incorporated into Shinnam-myeon and Naeyeon, Hongcheon-gun.
 After the Korean War, most of the borders of Gangwon-do went north and became Inje-gun, but the inner side was not restored and remained under the jurisdiction of Hongcheon-gun.
 There are many famous hills, such as Jinbu-ryeong, Misiryeong, Hangyeryeong, Eunbi-ryeong, and Gom-Bae-ryeong.
 Although it is in the Yeongseo area, it is a point connecting Yeongseo and Yeongdong, so the rent is inevitable.
-It is also sad that it took 102 steps (which has now been disbanded) to go to Gangwon-do at all, but it is natural that it is a very difficult area to serve.
+It is also sad that it took 102 steps (which has now been disbanded) to go to Gangwon Province at all, but it is natural that it is a very difficult area to serve.

 The dwelling is formed on a narrow flatland along the river, and the Inbukcheon River, which runs through Naerincheon Stream, Seohwa, and Wontong area, meets in Inje-eup and flows into Soyangho Lake.

 Inje-gun was Chuncheon because it was located in the Soyanggang River basin in the northern region, and its language also uses a Yeongseo dialect similar to Chuncheon. .[8]
 However, it is difficult to see it as a living area in Chuncheon at present, but the road to go quickly to the construction of the Soyanggang Dam has been submerged, and in the midst of this, the expansion of 44th street has led to active exchanges between Hongcheon - Inje - Sokcho.
 Expansion Hongcheon - Inje - Sokcho It can be seen as an extended East Seoul living area.

 Like the front area of Gangwon-do, it is very cold in winter.
-The average annual temperature is 10,1 ℃, the average temperature of January, the coldest month, is -5,2 ℃, the average temperature of August, the coldest month is 23,3 ℃, and the lowest temperature ever recorded in January 1981 is -25, 9 ℃, the highest temperature ever recorded on January is -25,9 ℃ all-time, 37,7 ℃ on August 1, 2018.
+The average annual temperature is 10,1 °C, the average temperature of January, the coldest month, is -5,2 °C, the average temperature of August, the coldest month is 23,3 °C, and the lowest temperature ever recorded in January 1981 is -25, 9 °C, the highest temperature ever recorded on January is -25,9 °C all-time, 37,7 °C on August 1, 2018.
 The average annual precipitation is 1,210 mm.

 Located on the border of Mt.
-[9] And on January 8, 2021, -29.1℃ was unofficially recorded at Hyangrobong, making it the coldest in the country.
+[9] And on January 8, 2021, -29.1 °C was unofficially recorded at Hyangrobong, making it the coldest in the country.

 Instead, you might think summer is cool, but it's not at all.
-It would be better than the rear area, but even in summer, as long as it doesn't rain, 30℃ is so hot that it's standard.
-As mentioned above, during the heatwave in 2018, 37.7℃ was recorded.
+It would be better than the rear area, but even in summer, as long as it doesn't rain, 30 °C is so hot that it's standard.
+As mentioned above, during the heatwave in 2018, 37.7 °C was recorded.
 Think of it as a typical continental climate.